-By Eric Roath, Pharm.D., MPA Director of Professional Practice, and Dianne Malburg, R.Ph., MPA/PSI Chief Operations Officer
+By Eric Roath, Pharm.D., MBA, SpartanNash, clinical care coordinator, Dianne Malburg, R.Ph., MPA/PSI chief operations officer, and Farah Jalloul, Pharm.D., MBA, PSI director of professional development

 INTRODUCTION

 Medication Therapy Management (MTM) is, arguably, the cornerstone service of outpatient pharmacy clinical services.
 Leveraging the unique relationship between patients and their pharmacist, MTM has been shown to improve patient outcomes and reduce overall healthcare costs.
 While conducting a thorough review of all of a patient's medications, the pharmacist is positioned to make a positive impact on that patient's healthcare.
 Whether the pharmacist is identifying and resolving a drug-related problem, educating a patient about appropriate medication use, or recommending a lifestyle change, the pharmacist can improve a patient's health outcomes through MTM to ensure that long-term health adverse consequences are avoided.